bodthegod/thebod-app/README.md

 6. Make sure all related cloudinary packages are installed in your API `requirements.txt` (can be found [here](https://www.npmjs.com/package/cloudinary))

+## ElephantSQL

+In order to host my backend database, I had to use ElephantSQL to allow me to manage administrative tasks of PostgreSQL.
+[Here](https://www.elephantsql.com/docs/#:~:text=It%20is%20easy%20to%20get,press%20the%20Log%20in%20button.) is a brilliant guide to get you setup.

+- Once you have setup your ElephantSQL database, you must go into your backend `env.py` file, and set `os.environ.setdefault("DATABASE_URL", "postgres://yourelephantsqlurlhere...")` to your given URL.

 ### Forking the GitHub Repository